yyjhao/markmon/README.md

 * Fast Mathjax re-rendering, no more loading messages!
 * Support for loading locally referenced assets like images

+## Sublime text 3 plugin

+Want to preview markdown as you type and not just when saving?
+There is now a [plugin](https://github.com/yyjhao/sublime-text-markmon) for that.

 ## Install

 ```bash